Here, we asked nurse, Jane Parisi to take us behind the scenes of a busy emergency room.

 But we do have questions.
 Like why does it take so long to be seen?
 Is there such a thing as emergency room etiquette?
 And do nurses really ever pair up with the doctors romantically, say like on TV shows like Grey's Anatomy?

-This year, for International Nurses Day (May 12) we decided to ask an expert.
+We decided to ask an expert.
 Pulling back the curtain is Jane Parisi, an emergency room nurse with 18 years of experience.

 Here, 10 things she'd like you to know about her profession.